-If you had all of the same color and type of sock then you wouldn’t need to fold them.
-You could just throw them into a drawer once clean.
+If you had all of the same color and type of sock, then you wouldn’t need to fold them.
+You could throw them into a drawer once clean.
 You’ll always find a match.

 If you have multiple people in your house, then wash each person’s socks in a mesh bag to keep them together.

 In some cases, you can wash whites and darks together.
-If you do not have any bright clothes or new clothes, this may work for you.
-You can also check out Purex No Sort for Colors Liquid Laundry Detergent.
-It prevents dyes from bleeding.
+This may work for you if you do not have any bright clothes or new clothes.

-The sooner you fold clothes the better.
-The longer they are sitting in the dryer or hamper the more wrinkles they will get, which will make folding more difficult.
+The sooner you fold clothes, the better.
+The longer they sit in the dryer or hamper, the more wrinkles they will get, making folding more difficult.

 Be Less of a Laundry Perfectionist

 In the past, I would try to fold each piece of clothing nicely and neatly stack the piles.
 Do you know how frustrated I would get when the kids’ drawers would get messed up after all the time I spent folding laundry?

 I decided I needed to care less… be less of a folding perfectionist.
 You have to decide what is worth your time.
 Would you rather have neatly folded clothes or play more with the kids?

 I’m not saying to throw the clothes into a pile.
 I do a quick folding that will (hopefully) prevent some wrinkles.
 For shirts, I hold up the shirt, fold the two sides toward the center, and then fold the shirt over in half.